OfficeDev/office-js-docs-pr/docs/concepts/resource-limits-and-performance-optimization.md

 - **Application blocking** - Prolonged unresponsiveness threshold of 5 seconds for an add-in.

-   This affects the user's experiences of the add-in and the host application.
-When this occurs, the host application automatically restarts all the active add-ins for a document or mailbox (where applicable), and warns the user as to which add-in became unresponsive.
+   This affects the user's experiences of the add-in and the Office application.
+When this occurs, the Office application automatically restarts all the active add-ins for a document or mailbox (where applicable), and warns the user as to which add-in became unresponsive.
 Add-ins can reach this threshold when they do not regularly yield processing while performing long-running tasks.
 There are techniques to ensure that blocking does not occur.
 Administrators cannot override this threshold.

 ### Outlook add-ins